stefanoborini/book-modelviewcontroller/02_mvc_variations/variations_on_the_notification_strategy/40_delayed_model.md

 # Delayed Model

+FIXME: Asynchronous.
+Move this one to advanced patterns.

 ### Motivation

 Every time a Model changes, the View must refresh against the new data.
 This step can be time consuming.
 If the Model is going through a lot of changes